santiment/sanbase2/docs/websocket.md

 ### The `metrics:*` channels

+The `metrics:price` channel is accessible to anonymous users.

 The metrics channels are used to receive newly computed metrics without asking for them.
 Users can use subtopics like `price`, `all` or a specific metric like `active_addresses_24h`.
 When the channel is joined, the user will automatically